JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 This guide describes steps to enable authentication for web applications using Janssen server which is an OpenID Connect Provider (OP).

 Majority of the web applications use a reverse proxy, like Apache, to avail functionalities like load-balancing etc. We will configure  [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) Apache server module to add Relying Party(RP) functionality to existing Apache reverse proxy.
-RP is implements authentication flows of OpenID Connect specification.
+RP implements authentication flows from OpenID Connect specification.
 For each incoming request, RP ensures that the request is authenticated.
 If request is not pre-authenticated, then RP will coordinate with Janssen server to integrate authentication.

 #### Hardware configuration